-Annuities do have a beneficiary feature and the options for non-spousal beneficiaries can be complex.
-For spouses, continuation of the annualization payments can be an option, though there are others.
+Annuities have a beneficiary feature.
+For spouses, continuation of the payments can be an option, though there are others.
+The options for non-spousal beneficiaries can be complex.
 The rules for a trust being a beneficiary are complex as well.
-Before buying a commercial annuity, it is wise to understand what happens to the contract upon your death and to decide if this fits with your plans.
+Before buying a commercial annuity, you need to understand what happens to the contract upon your death and decide if this fits with your plans.

 It is often said annuities are sold, not bought.
 If an annuity makes sense as part of your retirement planning, then become knowledgeable and informed.
 Don’t allow yourself to be sold a contract that is high priced and may not meet your needs.

 Annuities offer a stream of guaranteed income that can enhance your retirement income.
-It is important to understand all the implications of buying an annuity, both pro and con.
+It is important to understand all the implications of buying an annuity, both pros and cons.